NikhilS240/Playlist-Spotify-Predictor-ML/README.md

 # Spotify Song Attribute Predictor

 This project collects Spotify playlist data and extracts features like genres, artists, album types, popularity, length, and release year.
 It trains a simple neural network to predict likely attributes of the next songs you might enjoy.
 The model outputs predictions for album type, popularity, length, release year, and top genres and artists.
+One will also require an API Key and create a .env file for the Spotify API to work.
+The format is:

+client_id = 'YOUR CLIENT ID'
+client_secret = 'YOUR CLIENT SECRET'

 ## Libraries Required